-When you browse our website, our service provider logs the following information for statistical purposes - your server address, top level domain name (eg .com, .gov, .au, .uk), the date and time of your visit, the pages accessed, documents downloaded, the previous site visited and the type of browser used.
+When you browse our website, our service provider logs the following information for statistical purposes – your server address, top level domain name (for example, .com, .gov, .au, .uk), the date and time of your visit, the pages accessed, documents downloaded, the previous site visited, and the type of browser used.

 We do not identify users or their browsing activities except, in the event of an investigation, where a law enforcement agency may be entitled to inspect the service provider's logs.

 If you make a payment by credit card online, we will collect information such as your email address, name and credit card details to enable us to process your payment and provide you with a payment receipt.

 The Privacy Act allows individuals to seek access to records containing their personal information.
 The Freedom of Information Act 1982 at s48 also sets out the process by which you can access, change or annotate records we hold that contain your personal information.

 You can obtain further information about how to request access to the information by emailing us at firstname.lastname@example.org or writing to us: